ojw713/vagrant-odk-x-stack/readme.md

 - username: `syncuser`
 - password: `password`

-Password can be changed in the `var.yml` file.
+The password can be changed in the `var.yml` file.

 ## ODK LDAP Admin